kengz/aiva/README.md

 | cross-language | Runs scripts among Node.js, Python3, Ruby, etc. |
 | hackable | It extends [Hubot](https://github.com/github/hubot).
 Add your own modules! |
 | powerful, easy to use | Check out [setup](#setup) and [features](#features) |

+AIVA is based on a theoretical interface [HTMI](./docs/HTMI.md) and a brain [CGKB](./docs/CGKB.md) that is *human-bounded Turing complete*.
+The theorem establishes that HTMI can be used by a human to solve any problems or perform any functions she enumerates that are solvable by a Turing Machine.
+Complete implementation is still underway.

 ## <a name="features"></a>Features